mackid1993/docker-roonserver/README.md

 # Auto Updating Photon OS Roon Server Docker

+## I apologize for not being a true fork.
+I needed to make a clean repo so scheduling would work.

 *Thank you to [David Ferreira](https://github.com/davindisko) for their wonderful container.*

 **The primary difference with my container is an automated Github action that will rebuild it on the 1st of the Month at Midnight EST/1 AM EDT to ensure all dependencies are always up to date.**